qlyoung/frr-fuzz/README.md

 * For performance reasons, AFL uses a deferred forkserver to test the target, meaning the binary is loaded once, interrupted roughly at `main()`, and then forked to make a new target process to fuzz.
+All daemons supported by the fuzzing branch move the fork point later in the binary, after basic library and initialization functions, to increase performance.
+On a modern CPU you should be seeing at least 100 execs/sec and typically much more; if not, try rebuilding FRR.

-Consequently, it is possible to build, uninstall and reinstall FRR without interrupting or invalidating the current fuzzing process.
+* As a consequence of the previous bullet, it is possible to build, uninstall and reinstall FRR without interrupting or invalidating the current fuzzing process.
 However, it's still a bad idea due to performance concerns, memory concerns, the potential to touch files that might influence the fuzzed processes, etc. If possible, it's best to copy your results to another machine and work with them there.